Amorymeltzer/mls/notes.md

 - What do with generate_data?
 Need to figure out workflow, python parsing/graphing scripts
 - Splash page welcomes, has TOC with: current season table and graphs, archives, photos
 - Manually calculate (ie not in excel/google sheets) stats?
+- Individual stats with goal AVG?
+Would need a player page...